Japan: 12th International Arbitration & Corporate Crime Forum

 Shinji Ogawa, Case Manager, Japan Commercial Arbitration Association (JCAA)

-Prof. Dr. Colin Ong KC, King’s Counsel and Chartered Arbitrator, 36 Stone (London);Eldan Law LLP (Brunei) and Dr Colin Ong Legal Services (Brunei)
+Prof. Dr. Colin Ong KC, King’s Counsel and Chartered Arbitrator, 36 Stone (London);Eldan Law LLP (Singapore) and Dr Colin Ong Legal Services (Brunei)

 • 1st Grand Panel: Interim Relief in Cross-Border Disputes: Freezing Assets, Preserving Evidence, Securing Leverage — Legal Strategies, Tactical Timing and Enforcement Realities